Haibhailie/ChildManager/docs/README.txt

 This application has been developed and tested on API24.
 On the Pixel 2, API24 AVD present on Android Studio.

+Upon building or execution, in case there is an error related to CropImage api, please click Sync Project with Gradle Files to syncyour project.

 Few of the images, GIFs, or sounds do not belong to us.
 THe citations are as follows:

 1. Main menu kids moving gif: